skhair2/desigamehub-coming-soon/CONTENT_STRATEGY.md

    - Winning strategies & analysis

 2. Tournament Guides
-   - "How to Register for DesiGameHub Tournaments"
+   - "How to Register for DesiPlayground Tournaments"
    - "Tournament Strategy Guide"
    - "Climbing the Leaderboard: Tips & Tricks"